nostria-app/nostria-find/README.md

 # Nostria Find

-Lookup any Profile or Event on the Nostr network by relying on the Discovery Relays for seamless discovery.
+Lookup any Profile on the Nostr network by relying on the Discovery Relays for seamless discovery.

 ## Features